tim-rayner/dream-drive/REVISION_SYSTEM.md

-# 🔄 DreamDrive Revision System
+# 🔄 DriveDream Revision System

 ## Overview

-The DreamDrive revision system allows users to regenerate AI images **once per original credit use** with modified parameters while maintaining the same car image.
+The DriveDream revision system allows users to regenerate AI images **once per original credit use** with modified parameters while maintaining the same car image.
 This system is designed to be secure, controlled, and user-friendly.

 ## 🎯 Key Features